Plaza 102 H

 B.A., English with concentrations in Asian American Studies and Asian Studies, Cornell University

-Imperial Bastards: Filipino American and U.S. Puerto Rican Narrative Legitimacy.
-Chicago, IL: University of Illinois Press, 2015.
+Legitimizing Empire: Filipino American and U.S. Puerto Rican Cultural Critique.
+Urbana, Chicago, and Springfield, IL: University of Illinois Press, 2017.

 "Memories of US Imperialism: Narratives of the Homeland in Filipino and Puerto Rican Homes in the United States" in Philippine Studies 60:3 (2012) 337-366.